Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Is the SBI education loan subsidy applicable for postgraduate diploma or doctoral courses?

 Yes.
-Full-time professional diplomas, postgraduate, and doctoral programs recognized by statutory bodies are eligible.
+Full-time professional diplomas, postgraduate, and doctoral programs recognized by statutory bodies are eligible, subject to income and institution criteria.

 What happens if my family income goes above ₹4.5 lakh during the course period?